Reviewed by Oct 05, 2020| Updated on

-Accepting risk refers to an individual’s acceptance of risk of loss and yet accepting the risk.
+Accepting risk refers to an individual’s acceptance of the risk of loss and yet accepting the risk.
 The method of accepting risk is a way of risk retention and risk management.
-Generally risk acceptance involves risks which are small and less and which can be managed without much of a problem.
+Generally, risk acceptance involves risks which are small and less, and which can be managed without much of a problem.
 Such risks can be relatively easy to deal with.

-- Businesses employ different techniques to manage risks associated with a transaction or business activity such as running a factory.
-First, a business needs to identify the risks, then assess their gravity and finally prioritise risks to monitor, minimise their effects and control the risk.
-A better risk management is at the heart of a successful business.
+Businesses employ different techniques to manage risks associated with a transaction or business activity, such as running a factory.
+First, a business needs to identify the risks, then assess their gravity, and finally prioritise risks to monitor them, minimise their effects, and control the risk.
+Better risk management is at the heart of a successful business.

-- A trade-off should exist between the effects of the risk and the costs of managing the risk.
-A business should prioritise different risks and accordingly budget for the same.
-A business takes insurance to provide for the different risks such as fire insurance, employee insurance, stock insurance and so on.
+A trade-off should exist between the effects of the risk and the costs of managing the risk.
+A business should prioritise different risks and accordingly, budget for the same.
+A business takes insurance to provide for different risks, such as fire insurance, employee insurance, stock insurance, and so on.

 There can be situations where a business accepts risks greater than the size and capacity of a business.
 This happens in the case of mergers or acquisitions where a company assumes greater debt than the capacity to service.
 Also, the company may not be able to manage the combined business and also take benefits from the business synergies.